EtchedPixels/FUZIX/Kernel/platform/platform-searle/README.md

 the SIO.
 Wire a 4K7 pull up to that link.
 This trick was taken from Bill Shen's Simple80 design.

-The second modification is to bend up DCDA on the SIO-2 and wire it to a 8Hz square wave source.
+The second modification is to bend up DCDA on the SIO-2 and wire it to an 8Hz square wave source.
 The board as designed has no timer source as CP/M 2.2 doesn't actually need one.
 There are plenty of ways to make an 8Hz square wave circuit, including these days just using one of the tiny PIC